Anxiety and stress management skills are a concern for autistic kids.

 Energy Accounting

 Professor Tony Attwood uses an “energy bank account” concept to propose a strategy that may help autistic kids (or adults) cope better with the high-stress levels that simple everyday activities and tasks may induce.
+This analogy is great because it provides you with a tool to explain to your kid:- why he/she is feeling drained

 - how to find a solution to fix this situation.